 While some high quality research is underway and effective therapies have been developed, we still don’t have a full understanding of what causes eating disorders or how best to treat them.
 This is not surprising considering the way that research funding is allocated in the UK.

-The UK Government is a major funder of health research and has significant influence over other research funders.
-The UK Government has committed to ensuring that mental health conditions are treated with the same level of importance as physical health conditions.
+The UK and devolved Governments are a major funder of health research and have significant influence over other research funders.
+All four Governments have committed to ensuring that mental health conditions are treated with the same level of importance as physical health conditions.
 This principle must be applied to the allocation of research funding.
 A significant increase in the funding provided for eating disorder research is required to reflect the number of people affected and the severity of these conditions.

 Analysis by the mental health research charity MQ found that UK-based funders spend just £9 per person affected on mental health research per year, and just 96p per person affected on eating disorder research.
 We can see the major breakthroughs in diagnosis and treatment that increased funding has brought about with other illnesses – with spending on vital cancer research having risen to around £228 each year per person affected, survival rates have doubled in the last forty years.

 In June 2020, the UK Government announced their plans for a range of measures to encourage weight loss.
-In March 2021, further measures were announced, including a new incentives and reward approach to encourage healthy behaviours and the introduction of calorie labelling in restaurants, cafes and takeaways with more than 250 employees.
+In March 2021, further measures were announced, including an incentive and reward approach to encourage healthy behaviours and the introduction of calorie labelling in restaurants, cafes and takeaways with more than 250 employees.
 Despite campaigning tirelessly to stop calories on menus being introduced, the legislation came into effect in April 2022 in England.

-We have had positive conversation with Public Health Scotland and are working with them on a weight stigma training resource.
-We are also working with the Scottish Government to ensure the voices of our beneficiaries in Scotland are heard.
+In Scotland, we have had positive conversations with Public Health Scotland and are working with them on a weight stigma training resource.
+We have also been working with the Scottish Government to ensure that the voices of our beneficiaries in Scotland are heard.
 In May 2023, the Scottish Government announced that the decision on whether to introduce mandatory calorie labelling on menus would be paused until further evidence has been gathered on the impact of the proposed legislation.